Brake Pad Replacement

 It is important to remember that brake noises are not only caused by normal wear and any unusual noises anywhere in your car should always be investigated by a qualified professional mechanic.

-At Gejay Automotive we offer a free 65 Point Safety Check with every car service.
-As part of our Safety Check we inspect the brake pads for wear and advise you if they need replacing.
+At Gejay Automotive we offer a free 65 Point Vehicle Inspection Report with every car service.
+As part of our inspection we inspect the brake pads for wear and advise you if they need replacing.
 We can also advise the right pad for your driving conditions.

 How long before I will need to replace the brake pads?